 1. Set Limits Early

-I know that children respond well to limits given in a clear, calm voice.
-That means I need to be responsible for knowing my emotions, and setting a limit before something is so annoying that I respond with more tension or annoyance than is helpful.
+Children respond well to limits given in a clear, calm voice.
+We are responsible for knowing our own emotions, and for setting a limit before something is so annoying that we respond with more tension or annoyance than is helpful.

 2. Set Limits Clearly

-I must also set limits clearly enough that the child understands.
-I always use first person.
-I keep it short and simple, especially for limits that are being tested often, and I never phrase limits as questions if they aren’t optional.
+We must also set limits clearly enough that the child understands.
+Use first-person statements.
+Keep it short and simple, especially for limits that are being tested often.
+Don’t phrase limits as questions if they aren’t optional.

 3. Use “I won’t let you…”

 This is really a subset of #2.
 The phrase “I won’t let you…” is one of the most useful tools in RIE, since it places the responsibility for stopping undesirable behavior on the adult whenever possible.
-This phrase needs to be used in conjuction with action.
-I always say, “I won’t let you hit,” at the same moment when I am backing it up by catching the child’s hand and preventing them from hitting.
-If I’m not there in time to prevent something, or if it is something I can’t actually prevent (like screaming), I use the phrase, “I don’t want you to…” instead.
+This phrase is used in conjunction with action.
+For example, you might say, “I won’t let you hit,” while at the same time backing it up by catching the child’s hand and preventing them from hitting.
+If you aren’t there in time to prevent something, or if it is something you can’t actually prevent (like screaming), you can use the phrase, “I don’t want you to…” instead.

 4. Help the Child Follow the Limit

-Whenever possible, I prevent the child from doing the thing I don’t want them to do.
-I catch their hands before they hit.
-I move the keys out of their reach.
-It is my responsibility to follow through, because I know the child might not be able to every time.
+Whenever possible, help stop the child from doing the thing you don’t want them to do.
+Catch their hands before they hit.
+Move the keys out of their reach.
+It is the adult’s responsibility to follow through, because the child might not be able to every time.

 5. Be Consistent

-I also need to be consistent about limits that are important to me.
-If I am inconsistent, it is almost impossible for the child to figure out when I “mean it” and when I don’t, which leads to the need to constantly test the limit.
+We also need to be consistent about limits that are important to us.
+If we are inconsistent, it is almost impossible for the child to figure out when we “mean it” and when we don’t, which leads to the need to constantly test the limit.

-If this all sounds exhausting, that’s because it is!
+If this all sounds exhausting, that’s because it can be!
 This is especially true with a child that isn’t used to consistent, respectful limits.
-That’s why it’s also my responsibility to provide a safe space where there are no limits, giving us both a chance to relax.
-It’s also my responsibility to choose to set limits only when they are truly important to me.
+That’s why it’s also our responsibility to provide a safe space where there are no limits, giving both you and the child a chance to relax.
+It’s also our responsibility to choose to set limits only when they are truly important to us.